 Have the Content Resources To Scale

-You need to ensure that you have the resources to maintain and eventually scale your newsletter.
+You must ensure you have the resources to maintain and eventually scale your newsletter.

 Do You Have High Engagement Rates?